Why The DoD Created The CMMC

 - The potential backlog of audits could affect the time it takes to get an audit done.

-Therefore, it is highly recommended that a contractor consult with an experienced CMMC Readiness Consultant who can ensure that the contractor meets the requirements of their specified CMMC Level and can pass a CMMC Audit on the first try.
+Therefore, it is highly recommended that a contractor consult with an experienced CMMC Consultant who can ensure that the contractor meets the requirements of their specified CMMC Level and can pass a CMMC Audit on the first try.

 CMMC Audit Preparation & Assessment Services